 A common practice is to set up a separate bank account at a local bank for them to deposit their rent in every month.
 If they are late, you can charge a late fee and make sure you enforce it!
 Setting boundaries and maintaining those boundaries is the best way to create a great tenant/landlord relationship.

 Use a top real estate agent to buy your second home.
-Use Clever.
+Work with an experienced local Clever Partner Agent.
 Call us today at 1-833-2-CLEVER or fill out our online form to start.